Active Learning and Novel Model Calibration Measurements for Automated Visual Inspection in Manufacturing: Methodology

 We frame the automated defect detection as a supervised, multiclass classification problem.
-We used the ResNet-18 model \cite{he2016deep} as a feature extractor, extracting 512 values long vectors for each image obtained from the Average Pooling layer.
-To avoid overfitting, we followed the procedure suggested by Hua et al. \cite{hua2005optimal}, and selected the \textit{top K} features, with $K=\sqrt{N}$, where N is the number of data instances in the train set.
-Features' relevance was assessed considering the mutual information score, which measures any kind of relationship between random variables.
-It is considered that the mutual information score is not sensitive to feature transformations if these transformations are invertible and differentiable in the feature space or preserve the order of the original elements of the feature vectors \cite{vergara2014review}.
+A ResNet-18 model \citep{he2016deep} was used for feature extraction.
+512 values long vectors were extracted for each image obtained from the average pooling layer.
+To avoid overfitting, the procedure suggested by \cite{hua2005optimal} was followed by selecting the \textit{top K} features, with $K=\sqrt{N}$, where N is the number of data instances in the train set.
+Features' relevance was assessed considering the mutual information score, which measures any relationship between random variables.
+It is considered that the mutual information score is not sensitive to feature transformations if these transformations are invertible and differentiable in the feature space or preserve the order of the original elements of the feature vectors \citep{vergara2014review}.

-To evaluate the models' and active learning scenarios performance, we applied a stratified k-fold cross validation \cite{zeng2000distribution}, considering \textit{k=10} based on recommendations by Kuhn et al. \cite{kuhn2013applied}.
-We used one fold for testing (\textit{test set}), one for machine learning models' probabilities calibration (\textit{calibration set}), three folds to simulate a pool of unlabeled data for active learning (\textit{active learning set}), and the rest to train the model (\textit{train set}) (see Fig. \ref{F:KFOLDS}).
+To evaluate the models' and active learning scenarios' performance, a stratified k-fold cross validation \citep{zeng2000distribution} was applied, considering \textit{k=10} based on recommendations by \cite{kuhn2013applied}.
+One fold was used for testing (\textit{test set}), and one for machine learning models' probabilities calibration (\textit{calibration set}).
+Three folds were used to simulate a pool of unlabeled data for active learning (\textit{active learning set}), and the rest to train the model (\textit{train set}) (see Fig. \ref{F:KFOLDS}).
 Samples are selected from the \textit{active learning set} to be annotated by the oracle and then added to the training set, on which the models are retrained.
-In this research, we use two types of oracles: (a) machine oracles, which can be imperfect, and (b) human annotators, which we assume are ideal.
-We evaluated five machine learning algorithms: Gaussian N\"aive Bayes, CART (\textit{Classification and Regression Trees}, similar to C4.5, but it does not compute rule sets), Linear SVM, kNN, and Multilayer perceptron (MLP).
+In this research, two types of oracles were considered: (a) machine oracles, which can be imperfect, and (b) human annotators (assumed to be ideal).
+Five machine learning algorithms were evaluated: Gaussian N\"aive Bayes, CART (\textit{Classification and Regression Trees}, similar to C4.5, but it does not compute rule sets), Linear SVM, kNN, and Multilayer perceptron (MLP).